CarlosGamer98YT/ErisTheBot-Fork/README.md

   Required.
 - `SD_API_URL` - URL to Stable Diffusion API.
 Only used on first run.
 Default:
   `http://127.0.0.1:7860/`
-- `TG_ADMIN_USERS` - Comma separated list of usernames of users that can use admin commands.
+- `TG_ADMIN_USERNAMES` - Comma separated list of usernames of users that can use admin commands.
   Only used on first run.
 Optional.

 ## Running